Trade Gold Trading

 Now if Your Gold Trading Leverage Example is 100:1

-When trading if you have $1,000 and use option 100:1 and buy 1 standard lot for $100,000 your margin on this transaction is the $1000 dollars in your account, this is the money that you will lose is your open transaction goes against you the other $99,000 that is borrowed, they will close the open gold trading transactions automatically once your $1,000 has been taken by the xauusd market.
+When trading, if you have $1,000 and use leverage option 100:1 and buy 1 standard lot for $100,000 then your margin on this trade position is the $1000 dollars in your account, this is the money which you'll lose if your open trade transaction goes against you, the other $99,000 that is borrowed, they will liquidate the open gold trades automatically once your $1,000 has been taken by the xauusd trading market.

-But this is if your gold broker has set 0% Gold Trading Margin Requirement before closing your xauusd trades automatically.
+But this is if your broker has set 0 percent Gold Trading Margin Requirement before closing out your trades automatically.

-For 20% requirement before closing your xauusd trades automatically, then your transactions will be closed once your balance gets to $200
+For 20 percent requirement before closing your trades automatically, then your trade transactions will be liquidated once your account balance gets to $200

-For 50% requirement of this level before closing your xauusd trades automatically, then your transactions will be closed once your balance gets to $500
+For 50% requirement of this level before closing out your trades automatically, then your trading transactions will be closed once your account balance gets to $500

-Most brokers do not set 100% requirement, but there are those that set 100% are not suitable for you at all, choose those set 50% or 20% margin requirements, in fact, those that set at 20% are some of the best because the likely hood they close out your trade is reduced as shown in the examples above.
+Most brokers do not set 100 percent requirement, but there are those that set 100% aren't suitable for you at all, choose those set 50% or 20 percent margin requirement, in fact, those xauusd brokers which set their margin requirement at 20% are some of the best because the likely-hood they close your trade position is minimized as shown in the example above.

-To know about this level which is calculated by your platform automatically - the MT4 Gold Trading Platform will display this as "Gold Trading Margin Requirement", This will be displayed as a percentage the higher the percentage the less likely your trades are to get closed.
+To know about this level which is calculated by your trading software automatically - the MetaTrader 4 Trading Platform will display this as "Gold Trading Margin Requirement", This will be shown as a percentage higher the percent the less likely your trades are to get closed.

 For Example if